Meet Our Student Ambassadors

 I was born in Montana and grew up on a farm just over the state line in North Dakota.
 After graduating from NDSU in Fargo with a degree in English, I taught English and French at the secondary level for twenty-eight years, mostly in northeastern Montana.
 My husband of thirty-two years and I have two grown children and one granddaughter.
 Living and teaching in a small community has given me the privilege of many leadership roles.
 I was president of the local MEA/AFT teachers’ union, served as its negotiator, and was an active member of the Professional Rights and Responsibilities Committee, which filed grievances and defended members.
 I coached a summer league swim team for many years, was a member of my church’s council and one of its Synod Assembly delegates, and am still on my hometown’s Park Board.
 As a 1L, I have joined the Women’s Law Caucus and intend to volunteer at CASA.
 My hobbies and interests include flower gardening, running, motorcycling, cooking, writing, and politics.

 I was born and raised in Missoula, MT and have loved every second of living here.
 So much so, after leaving Missoula for my first year of undergraduate studies, I decided to transfer to the University of Montana and continue my education here.
 In 2008, I graduated with a bachelor's degree in Psychology and went to work in the mental health field, primarily counseling severely emotionally disturbed children.
 After feeling frustrated my lack of power to affect change in these children's lives, I decided to look into going to law school.
+I'm currently working for Montana Legal Justice, a public interest law collective.

 My family has a rich history with this law school; my grandfather, father and uncles all attended this law school, and I felt a privilege in carrying on that legacy.
 I am also happy to have the chance to continue living in the Missoula community, which has so much to offer students.
 Within Missoula there is a wonderful feeling of connectedness to the place we live and to the others who live here.
 There are numerous community organizations to become involved in; I myself have been on committees and volunteered for non-profit groups, am active in Missoula Downtown Association events, and participate in the Run Wild Missoula running club.
 Whatever you may be interested in, it's not hard to find someone else in Missoula who shares those interests.